informalopenscience/idea/README.md

 To do science informally and professionally.

- * Informally: work comes first, no money
+ * Informally: work comes first, no money, no deadline
  * Professionally: the best Open Science practices

 ## Researching via Discord